 When last did you check the bounce rate for your website?
 If you don’t know what that means, it’s the percentage of people who only view one page of your site before clicking away.
 It’s easy enough to work out what’s putting your visitors off.
-And it’s just as easy to make the necessary changes to reduce your bounce rate.
+And it’s just as easy to fix this by making the necessary changes to reduce your bounce rate.

 Give you website an audit by asking the following questions: